3bdulr7man-3lam/Task-1/README.md

-# Task-1
+# Simple Interest Calculator
-# This is a description for Task 1
+This project calculates simple interest using a bash script.